pudly/schmopera-hugo/content/articles/oh-look-its-the-elitist-argument-again.md

 date = "2016-12-07T17:13:00+00:00"
 lastmod = "2016-12-08T13:07:00+00:00"
 publishDate = "2016-12-08T13:07:00+00:00"
-short_description = "But here's the kicker in my eyes: no one bats an eye when someone says, \"Oh, she's a Susanna, not an Ariadne,\" but thinking that this Susanna would also sound great as Lucy in The Secret Garden garners a completely different response." slug = "oh-look-its-the-elitist-argument-again" title = "Oh look, it&#039;s the &quot;elitist&quot; argument again..."
+short_description = "But here&#039;s the kicker in my eyes: no one bats an eye when someone says, &quot;Oh, she&#039;s a Susanna, not an Ariadne,&quot; but thinking that this Susanna would also sound great as Lucy in The Secret Garden garners a completely different response." slug = "oh-look-its-the-elitist-argument-again" title = "Oh look, it&#039;s the &quot;elitist&quot; argument again..."
 +++